beyman6/bestbuy-bot/README.md

 # bestbuy-bot
-Bot for stock checking on Best Buy/Automating the purchase of the bot \
+Bot for stock checking on Best Buy/Automating the purchase of an item

 #How to Install